Challenging Issues Panel

 Sharon Baxter, Executive Director, Canadian Hospice Palliative Care Association

-- Dr. David Henderson, Senior Medical Director, Integrated Palliative Care at Nova Scotia Health Authority
+- David Henderson, Senior Medical Director, Integrated Palliative Care at Nova Scotia Health Authority

 - Maryse Bouvette, Palliative Care Advanced Practice Nurse

 - Helena Daudt, PhD, Director, Education and Research, Victoria Hospice

 In June 2016 when MAiD was legalized in Canada many of the HPC programs stated they would not have “Hastened Death” on site as they clearly distinguished the provision of HPC from the delivery of MAiD.
 Most of the HPC community aligns with the WHO definition of HPC – that hospice palliative care “does not prolong or hasten death”.
 In practice, some hospices and HPC programs do find themselves having MAiD performed on site.

 Has our position changed over time?
 Or, is the provision of Hospice Palliative Care, as defined by the WHO, being challenged by the introduction of MAiD?

 The speakers will represent perspectives from Hospice Palliative Care within the reality of their clinical work as a palliative care physician and a palliative care nurse and as a researcher in the field of palliative care.